Mostakem-mia/CSE-316/README.md

 <pre>Smallest Number is 1</pre>

-<h2 id="sum-divisible">Write a Python program to find the sum of all numbers between 50 and
+<h2 id="sum-divisible">03.
+Write a Python program to find the sum of all numbers between 50 and
 100, which are divisible by 3 and not divisible by 5.</h2>
 <p>
 This program calculates the sum of numbers in the range of 50 to 100 that are divisible by 3 but not by 5.